Thinkful-Ed/trello-backend/README.md

 By default, this will run the server on port 8080.
 And it will expect clients coming from localhost:3000.
 If you want non-default settings, set environment variables for `CLIENT_ORIGIN` and `SERVER_PORT` before running `npm start`.

+## Seed data

+Whenever you start the server, a board will be pre-loaded via a data fixture, which should make your life easier as you develop a GUI client.
+Specifically, you can assume that the board represented in the `boards.json` file will be available each time the server starts.

 ## More details on what it do

 This server supports basic CRUD ops for boards, lists, and cards.